awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

     --local-execution | tee arxiv-local-gb-logs.txt
 ```

-Analyzing the training logs you can see the per-epoch time has dropped somewhat:
+Analyzing the training logs you can see a noticeable reduction in per-epoch time:

 ```bash
 python analyze_training_time.py --log-file arxiv-local-gb-logs.txt